Macy's, Inc.: Acquisition of May

 On September 9, 2006, the former May Company store names Famous-Barr, Filene's, Foley's, Hecht's, The Jones Store, Kaufmann's, L. S. Ayres, Marshall Field's, Meier & Frank, Robinsons-May, and Strawbridge's disappeared as Federated switched most of them to the Macy's masthead and a few to the Bloomingdale's name.
-The conversion of Marshall Field's in Chicago was particularly criticized, with many customers boycotting its historic State Street flagship store.
-The Chicago Tribune continues to report on the poor reception of Macy's in Chicago.
-Pittsburgh customers also strongly resisted the name change from Kaufmann's, in part because of the Kaufmann family role in Pittsburgh history, as well as the central store's Christmas windows and holiday parade.

 One of the consequences of this rebranding is that several malls have two Macy's stores.
 In downtown Boston, Federated liquidated an acquired Filene's because it already had a Macy's (formerly a Jordan Marsh) across the street.
 The two stores have a combined floorspace of more than 1400000 sqft, more than two-thirds the size of Macy's New York City flagship store.

 On November 17, 2006, the bridal and formal unit was sold.
 David's Bridal and Priscilla of Boston were sold to Leonard Green & Partners.
 After Hours Formalwear was sold to Men's Wearhouse.